citrix/citrix-data/README.md

 # Background

 This public repository is intended to be one stop solution for learning about APIs related to Citrix stack data.
-This repo aims to cover data/APIs for all types of:
+It aims to cover data/APIs for all types of:
 - interfaces (pull / push)
 - underlying components (monitor / analytics)
 - deployment modes (on-prem / cloud / hybrid)
-- focus areas (performance / security)
+- focus areas (monitoring / performance / security)
 - complexity (basic / intermediate / advanced)

 The approach taken is use-case and example driven so that consumers can quickly get to the outcome (data) they need to with minimal effort by copy pasting working/tested snippets.